oasis-sharp/SSBU-rewritten/README.md

 # CHANGELOG

-- General
-    - Small dash speed nerf [-]
-    - Small run speed nerf [-]
-    - Make her more slidey on the ground [-]

 - Neutral air
     - Changed to a 2 hit move [=]
     - First hit has new combos [+]
-    - Second hit sends further away so probably less combos [-]

 - Neutral special
     - Can move freely while using it (probably redoing this its a bit janky feeling rn)

 - Up air
     - Changed to be a better combo tool and less of a kill option [=]
-    - Similar to joker fair, the first hit of up air will have different properties on grounded opponents [+]
+    - Similar to joker fair, the first hit of up air pops grounded opponents up for combos [+]

 - Up special
     - Larger hitbox [+]